 What about U.S. bank accounts?

 It has become fairly difficult for foreign investors to set up a U.S. bank account.
 You have several options.
-You can work with a US bank in your home country and see if they will set up a United States based LLC or corporate account (not all will).
-Or you can see if a bank in your home country will allow you to set up an account for your U.S. LLC or corporation (many will).
-Finally, you can travel to the U.S. and open an account in person.
+You can work with a U.S. bank in your home country and see if they will set up a United States based LLC or corporate account.
+Or you can see if a bank in your home country will allow you to set up an account for your U.S. LLC or Corporation.
+Many

 Can I set up a U.S. management company to manage my U.S. LLCs and LPs?

-You need a registered agent in each state you form in and qualify to do business in.
+You need a registered or resident agent in each state you form in and qualify to do business in.
 This is your US address for entity purposes.
 We offer this service in all 50 states for just $125 per year.
-If you need mail forwarded to you in your home country we can also provide this service.
-Call 1-800-600-1760 or 1-775-782-2201 to learn more.
+When you form an entity with us the first year’s registered agent fee is included in the package price.
+If you need mail forwarded to you in your home country we can also provide this service from certain key states.
+Call 1-800-600-1760 for more information.

 Can you provide privacy?

-What does Corporate Direct provide to those who set up an LLC?
+What does Corporate Direct provide to those who set up an LLC, LP or C Corporation?

-We file the articles, prepare the operating agreement, minutes and membership certificates, and provide you with a complete package for safely investing in the USA.
-Please request our free incorporation package from Corporate Direct by filling out the form on this page.
+We file the articles with the appropriate state, prepare the bylaws, or operating agreement, minutes, LP agreements, ownership certificates and we serve as your registered agent for the first year.
+We provide you with a complete package for safely investing in the USA.
+Our fee is $695 (plus the state filing fee, which varies from state to state).
+Please request our free incorporation package from Corporate Direct by filling out the form here.

 Previously, foreign owners did not have to report their U.S. activities.
 However, with the release of the Panama Papers, increased scrutiny towards foreign ownership of U.S. assets has arisen.